esimonetti/SugarDockerized/README.md

 Alternatively, (...if you are brave enough to run Docker locally on a Mac) you can attempt to use mounted volumes for the data storage (Redis, MySQL and Elasticsearch) and the delegated option.
 An example of this setup working, can be found [here `stacks/sugar9/php73-mac.yml`](stacks/sugar9/php73-mac.yml) and it can be initiated with `./utilities/stack.sh 90-mac up`.

 ### Disk performance stats
-To compare performance between Mac and Linux VM on Mac we can use the Toothpaste utility as follows: `./utilities/toothpaste.sh "local:analysis:fsbenchmark --instance=../sugar"`.
+To compare performance between Mac and Linux VM on Mac we can use the Toothpaste utility as follows: `./utilities/toothpaste.sh "local:analysis:fsbenchmark --instance ../sugar"`.

 Mac with `90` stack:
 ```